Olivier Messiaen: Youth and studies

 In 1918 his father returned from the war and the family moved to Nantes.
 Messiaen continued music lessons; one of his teachers, Jehan de Gibon, gave him a score of Debussy's opera Pelléas et Mélisande, which Messiaen called "a thunderbolt" and "probably the most decisive influence on me".
 The next year, his father gained a teaching post at Sorbonne University in Paris.
 Olivier entered the Paris Conservatoire in 1919, aged 11.

 Paul Dukas's composition class at the Paris Conservatoire, 1929.
 Messiaen sits at the far right; Dukas stands at the centre.

 Messiaen made excellent academic progress at the Conservatoire.
 In 1924, aged 15, he was awarded second prize in harmony, having been taught in that subject by professor Jean Gallon.
 In 1925, he won first prize in piano accompaniment, and in 1926 he gained first prize in fugue.
 After studying with Maurice Emmanuel, he was awarded second prize for the history of music in 1928.
 Emmanuel's example engendered an interest in ancient Greek rhythms and exotic modes.
 After showing improvisational skills on the piano, Messiaen studied organ with Marcel Dupré.
 He won first prize in organ playing and improvisation in 1929.
 After a year studying composition with Charles-Marie Widor, in autumn 1927 he entered the class of the newly appointed Paul Dukas.
 Messiaen's mother died of tuberculosis shortly before the class began.
 Despite his grief, he resumed his studies, and in 1930 Messiaen won first prize in composition.

-While a student he composed his first published works—his eight Préludes for piano (the earlier Le banquet céleste was published subsequently).
+While a student he composed his first published works—his eight Préludes for piano (the earlier Le Banquet céleste for organ was published subsequently).
 These exhibit Messiaen's use of his modes of limited transposition and palindromic rhythms (Messiaen called these non-retrogradable rhythms).
 His official début came in 1931 with his orchestral suite Les offrandes oubliées.
 That year he first heard a gamelan group, sparking his interest in the use of tuned percussion.